subspace/subnomicon/docs/decex/domains/taxonomy.md

 ## Sovereign Rollups

 Like sovereign rollups on Celestia, domains leverage the base layer protocol for consensus and data availability but extend this model to include a shared settlement layer as the default pattern.
 This is made possible by allowing operators to re-stake, as initially proposed by Free2Shard and later implemented within the EigenLayer protocol on Ethereum.
 Unlike Eigenlayer, which is implemented through smart contracts, Subspace enshrines the re-staking model within the semantics of the core protocol.

+## Permissionlessness

+There are several key stages of bringing a domain to existence and operating on it described in the [Workflow](workflow.md) and each of this stages assumes a different level of permissionlessness:

+- **Staking**, operating on most domains and nomination are completely permissionless as long as the prospective operator has enough funds for the minimum stake at their disposal.
+Operators are also free to unstake and exit at any time or choose to stake on another domain.
+Some domains may choose to restrict who can operate on them via an allow list, but this is not the defaul.

+- **Instantiation** (copy) of an existing domain is permissioned on the current Gemini-3h network, but the plan is to make this process permissionless in the future.

+- **Open a channel between domains** for cross-domain messaging has to be allowed by owners of both domains, but doesn’t require consensus governance approval.

+- **Open a channel consensus to domain** can currently only transfer funds and has to be allowed by consensus governance.

+- **Register a new runtime** to create non-EVM or Substrate domains is permissioned and requires consensus governance approval.